The F.B.I. (TV series): Home media

 Warner Bros. (under the Warner Home Video label) has released all nine seasons of The F.B.I. on DVD in region 1 via their Warner Archive Collection.
 These are Manufacture-on-Demand (MOD) releases and are available through Warner's online store and Amazon.com.
 The ninth and final season was released on September 23, 2014.

+In December 2023, Warner Bros.
+Discovery, via Warner Bros, Television Studios (current rights owner of the series) launched a free ad-supported streaming television (FAST) channel dedicated to the series and made all nine seasons of the series available for streaming online on Tubi.